HouzuoGuo/laitos/doc/Daemon: DNS server.md

 - Android [tutorial by OpenDNS](https://support.opendns.com/hc/en-us/articles/228009007-Android-Configuration-instructions-for-OpenDNS)
 - iOS [tutorial by igeeksblog.com](https://www.igeeksblog.com/how-to-change-dns-on-iphone-ipad/)

+## Tips
+Regarding usage:
-*Important tip*: DNS settings are usually memorised per network.
-Make sure to change DNS settings for all wireless and wired networks.
+- Computers and phones usually memorise DNS settings per network, make sure to change DNS settings for all wireless and wired networks.
+- Use a well-known public DNS service (one of the forwarders, for example) as backup DNS server in DNS settings, so that in the unlikely case of laitos DNS server going offline, your computers and phones will still be able to browse the Internet.

+Regarding configuration:
+- In almost all cases DNS queries are carried out in UDP.
+You usually do not need a DNS server that runs on TCP.
+- If you are setting up DNS over TCP, make sure that the TCP forwarders are able to handle TCP queries.
+Not all public DNS servers can handle TCP queries.
+- The Google public DNS (8.8.8.8:53 and 8.8.4.4:53) are able to handle both UDP and TCP queries.
+They are good to be forwarders.